rchain/rchain/DEVELOPER.md

 ```

 #### Packaging
-To deploy a docker image to your local repo run:
+To publish a docker image to your local repo run:
 ```
 > sbt node/docker:publishLocal
 [... output snipped ...]